bootstrap-vue/bootstrap-vue/src/components/dropdown/README.md

 (the default), `'viewport'`, `'window'` or a reference to an HTML element.
 The boundary value is passed directly to Popper.js's `boundariesElement` configurtion option.

+**Note:** when `boundary` is any value other than the default of `'scrollParent'`, the style `position: fixed` is applied to to the dropdown's root element in order to allow the menu to "break-out" of its scroll container.
+This may affect layout if you are _floating_ your dropdown to the left or right.
+In these cases you will need to place the dropdown _inside_ a floated element instead of floating the dropdown directly.

 ## Split button support
 Create a split dropdown button, where the left button provides standard `click` event support, while the right hand side is the dropdown menu toggle button.